-Observations & Notes about the History of Music from Florence, AL
+Observations, Notes, & Music History Writing from Florence, AL

-If you want to learn more about the history of music in Florence, AL, contact Muscle Shoals Gold and take advantage of my writing services.
+If you want to learn more about my music history writing in Florence, AL, contact Muscle Shoals Gold and take advantage of my writing services.
 I am very knowledgeable about a wide range of topics, including history, tourism, professional music, and Muscle Shoals Sound.

 I first became aware of Elvis when he released “Hound Dog,” which had first been released by Alabama native Willie Mae “Big Mama” Thornton.
 I, as a child, would stand on the fireplace hearth and sing along with Elvis as his record played on the radio.